-It’s fairly central so makes a good base for the first day, at least before you can check into your Airbnb or hotel.
+It’s fairly central so makes a good base for the first day, at least before you can check into your Airbnb or hotel or hotel.
 Having backpacked heavily through a lot of Japan, I can tell you first hand how little fun it is on small modes of transport like the streetcar.

 What if no more Hiroshima station lockers are left?

 If you’ve followed the signs to the nearest coin lockers and you happen to find them full, you’ll have to do what we did and pay for baggage storage from the company inside the station.
 Luckily (or strategically), they’re located next to the coin lockers.

 As we visited at a busy time, this is exactly what we had to do.
 It cost ¥500 per item to store it for the day (return by 6 o’clock), and while that’s technically not too much of an outrageous price, it was still a little more than if we had stuffed several bags in one locker.